ZaidaTek/ZaidaScope/scope/ReadMe.md

 ## Philosophy

-There are possibly unaddressed clarifications, particularly with regards to licensing and the corporate nature of one of the legal owner of the rights to this work.
+There are possibly unaddressed clarifications, particularly with regards to licensing and the corporate nature of one of the legal owners of the rights to this work.

 Some of those might be addressed by the following statements: